-- a structured day with familiar routines to help build a sense of security, with a clear timetable for children and staff to follow; - creating a supportive classroom environment where everyone feels listened to, understood and empowered;

-- clearly identified rewards and sanctions; - rewarding positive behaviour and achievement; - setting appropriately challenging tasks; - staff committed to securing progress for children through effective teaching and adaptation resources/methods; - encouraging co-operation and collaboration; - the teaching of Personal Social and Health Education (PSHE) and Citizenship; - developing social competence; - encouraging and developing coping strategies and resilience; - use of DIRT (Dedicated Improvement & Reflection Time) to encourage self-reflection, peer assessment and academic progress; - support for those with additional Special Educational Needs; - the monitoring of SEND and Pupil Premium students and their progress; - additional guidance to staff who teach children with particular needs.
+- a structured day with familiar routines to help build a sense of security and a level of predictability; - creating a supportive classroom environment where everyone feels listened to, understood and empowered; - clearly identified rewards and sanctions; - setting appropriately challenging tasks; - staff committed to securing progress for children through effective teaching and adaptation of resources/methods; - encouraging co-operation and collaboration; - the teaching of Life Skills and Personal Development under the three areas of Relationships, Living in the Wider World and Health and Wellbeing. - developing social interaction skills - encouraging and developing coping strategies and resilience; - support for those with additional Special Educational Needs.